 Minimum requirements for admission to this program include the following:

 - A recognized baccalaureate, graduate, or professional degree from a regionally accredited U.S. institution or a comparable degree from an international institution

-- 3.0 grade point average
+- 3.0 upper-division undergraduate grade point average

 The following items must be completed to be considered for admission:

-- Application Form (complete online)
+- Application Form

-- Statement of Purpose/Letter of Intent: This document is a vital part of your application package and will provide you an opportunity to provide a compelling narrative of why you wish to join our program.
-In this statement, describe how your background and professional interest align with the AEC Mission.
-Clearly articulate how the experience in our graduate program would position you for future personal &/or professional success.
-It should summarize your professional goals, career objectives, and motivation for graduate work in Agricultural Education and Communication.
-(This part of the application is also automated in the online application.)
-Click here to view the AEC mission statement.
+- Statement of Purpose/Letter of Intent: This part of the application is also automated in the online application.
+In this statement, describe how your background and professional interests align with the AEC mission.
+Clearly articulate how the experience in our graduate program would position you for future personal and/or professional success.
+This statement should summarize your professional goals, career objectives, and motivation for graduate work in AEC.
+Please also include information about your specific research interests, indicating preferences for potential AEC faculty advisors.

-Fall admission: February 1* (first review) | March 1 (final deadline)
+Summer or Fall admission: February 1* (first review) | March 1 (final deadline)